Free cookie consent management tool by TermsFeed Finding kurtosis for a pandas.series | Pythontic.com

 Overview:

-• Kurtosis is a statistical measure that describes the peakedness of the curve of distribution.
+• Kurtosis is a statistical measure that describes the peakedness of the curve of a distribution.
 It is defined as the fourth central moment divided by the standard deviation.

 • When the distribution is thin and tall it is called a Leptokurtic distribution.